Michael Lowe, PhD

-Research Interests: Hallie is a third-year doctoral student originally from Minneapolis, Minnesota.
+Research Interests: Hallie is a fourth-year doctoral student originally from Minneapolis, Minnesota.
 She received her bachelor's degree from the University of Minnesota in 2013, where she majored in psychology, life sciences, and public health.
 During her undergraduate career, she worked as a research assistant in the Mann Lab for Health and Eating Behavior Research, and also served as Education Chair for the Emily Program Foundation, a nonprofit eating disorders prevention and advocacy organization.
 Hallie's current research interests include: examining loss-of-control eating as a dimensional construct; understanding the role of hedonic hunger in weight control and eating behavior; and identifying factors which predict the risk and maintenance of eating pathology.

 Education: 2011, Skidmore College, BA (Psychology)

-Research Interests: Alex is a second-year doctoral student from Connecticut.
+Research Interests: Alex is a third-year doctoral student from Connecticut.
 Before attending Drexel, she worked as a clinical research coordinator at the Icahn School of Medicine at Mount Sinai in New York City, where she studied obsessive-compulsive and related disorders.
 Since starting at Drexel, Alex has been involved in behavioral and neuroimaging projects examining the relationship between body weight, weight change, and eating pathology.
 Her current research interests include identifying the biological correlates of eating disorders, cognitive and affective mechanisms associated with eating pathology, and markers of treatment outcome.

 Education: 2013, Hamilton College, BA (Psychology, Minor in History)

-Research Interests: Elin is a second-year doctoral student originally from Minnesota.
+Research Interests: Elin is a third-year doctoral student originally from Minnesota.
 She earned her bachelor’s degree in psychology from Hamilton College, where she completed research in neuropsychology and motor control.
 Before joining the Lowe lab, she researched eating disorders at a treatment center in Minneapolis and racial and gender intersectional identities at UCLA.
 Her interests include the trajectory of eating disorders, the interaction between biological and psychological factors that influence the course of a disorder, comorbidity, and the development of new evidence-based treatments.
 Her current research examines the relationship between weight trajectories or premorbid weights and eating disorder subtypes.
 While in the Lowe lab, she has also contributed to research on the distinct motivations behind dieting and their relationship with binge eating, the psychometric properties of a measure related to eating disorder psychopathology (Drive for Objective Thinness), and possible ways to improve the CBT model for bulimia nervosa.